 Importantly, it is also apparent from both Figs.~\ref{fig:full:stack:SF:QU:SIMS} and \ref{fig:scaling:relation:wSim} that TNG100 and EAGLE do not predict a significant difference in the CGM X-ray signals between quiescent and star-forming galaxies, as seen in the data.
 Instead, the mean profiles and the CGM luminosities on large scales from the simulations fall closer to the observed SF eROSITA results.
 This is likely due to the aforementioned projection effects.

-Also, it should be noted that these results are not necessarily in contradiction with results reported in the introduction, i.e. of brighter X-ray atmospheres around simulated star-forming galaxies than around quiescent ones \citep{Truong20, Oppenheimer2020}.
-Firstly, here we are comparing mean profiles and not median properties of galaxies; secondly, here we focus on somewhat higher redshift, $z\sim 0.2$ vs. $z\sim0.1$; and finally, the stacked profiles of Figure~\ref{fig:full:stack:SF:QU:SIMS} are not from volume-limited samples and reflect the mean results of galaxies in rather wide mass and redshift bins and with different stellar mass and redshift distributions in the two star-forming and quiescent bins, with the former exhibiting a relative higher representation of lower-mass and higher-redshift galaxies (see Fig.~\ref{fig:subm1:107:comparison:hist:comparison}).
+Also, it should be noted that these results are not necessarily in contradiction with results reported in Section 1 which suggest brighter X-ray atmospheres around simulated star-forming galaxies than around quiescent ones \citep{Truong20, Oppenheimer2020}.
+First, here we are comparing mean profiles and not median properties of galaxies; second, we focus on somewhat higher redshift, $z\sim 0.2$ versus $z\sim0.1$ {(1.1 Gyr difference)}; and finally, the stacked profiles of Figure~\ref{fig:full:stack:SF:QU:SIMS} are not from volume-limited samples and reflect the mean results of galaxies in rather wide mass and redshift bins and with different stellar mass and redshift distributions in the two star-forming and quiescent bins, with the former exhibiting a greater representation of lower mass and higher redshift galaxies (see Fig.~\ref{fig:subm1:107:comparison:hist:comparison}).

-As pointed out earlier, for more accurate comparisons between observations and simulations, a more thorough forward model of the simulation data would be needed, e.g. by using \texttt{sixte} \citep{Dauser2019AA630A66D}.
-However, focusing on the discrepancy at face value for the $5\times10^{10}$ M$_\odot$ quiescent galaxies (Fig. \ref{fig:full:stack:SF:QU:SIMS}), we can argue that under-luminous atmospheres in the simulations in comparison to data may indicate that (some of the) simulated gaseous haloes may a) be under-dense, b) be characterized by lower temperatures, and/or c) be less enriched than (some of the) galaxies in the Universe, or more specifically in eFEDS.
-This in turn could be due to a SMBH feedback implementation that is too ejective than in reality, at least in some cases -- more ejective SMBH feedback would imply more substantial outflows and hence a more substantial clearing of the halo, of both hot and metal-enriched gas -- or that is not effective enough at heating up the halo gas.
+As pointed out above, for more accurate comparisons between observations and simulations, a more thorough forward model of the simulation data would be needed, for example using \texttt{sixte} \citep{Dauser2019AA630A66D}.
+However, focusing on the discrepancy at face value for the $5\times10^{10}$ M$_\odot$ quiescent galaxies (Fig. \ref{fig:full:stack:SF:QU:SIMS}), we can argue that under-luminous atmospheres in the simulations in comparison to data may indicate that (some of the) simulated gaseous haloes may (a) be under-dense, (b) be characterized by lower temperatures, and/or (c) be less enriched than (some of the) galaxies in the Universe, or more specifically in eFEDS. {This discrepancy} could be due to a SMBH feedback implementation that is more ejective than in reality, at least in some cases ---more ejective SMBH feedback would imply more substantial outflows and hence a more substantial clearing of the halo of both hot and metal-enriched gas--- or that is not effective enough at heating up the halo gas.